 The Logitech Precision Pro wireless mouse is loud, but it still shouldn't bother people around you unless you're in a noise-sensitive environment.

 It has a low click latency, and it should feel responsive enough for daily tasks or casual games, but it's likely too high for competitive gaming.
 While our results differ slightly from the Logitech M720 Triathlon, this is likely due to testing variations; however, we don't expect people to notice a difference.

 It's compatible with the Logitech Options app, which is very user-friendly and easy to use, and you can use it to reprogram most of the buttons by choosing from a list of functions.
 It's available on both Windows and macOS.
 While the native CPI can't be changed, there's a pointer speed option that can be adjusted in the software.

 The Logitech Precision Pro wireless mouse is the Costco variant of the Logitech M720 Triathlon.
-While we haven't tested it, the Triathlon and the Precision Pro seem to have identical features, but their colors are different, with the Triathlon having a white underside instead of black.
-Since the color appears to be the only difference, we expect our results to be the same.
+The Triathlon and the Precision Pro almost look identical, but their colors are different, with the Triathlon having a white underside instead of black.
+There's also some slight differences in performance, but this may be due to testing variations and manufacturing differences.
 You can see the label of our unit here.